-Given the challenges which all organisations have faced as a result of the coronavirus pandemic, operational performance, in the circumstances, continued to remain positive for the period 2020/21.
-Sound financial management and medium term planning has enabled the Board to successfully manage the financial challenges faced during financial year 2020/21.
-However, there remain a number of challenges going forward, not least the challenges posed by the worldwide coronavirus pandemic, and in particular its effect on being able to carry out site visits and the door to door visits normally undertaken each year as part of the annual canvass of electors.
+Given the continued challenges which all organisations have faced as a result of the coronavirus pandemic, operational performance continued to remain positive for the period 2021/22, in particular in respect of delivering a major electoral event, and meeting targets in respect of entering new dwellings in the Valuation List.
+It is anticipated that the resumption of site visits will assist in performance in respect of undertaking alterations to the valuation roll for non-domestic subjects.
+Sound financial management and medium term planning has enabled the Board to successfully manage the financial challenges faced during financial year 2021/22.
+However, there remain a number of challenges going forward, not least the challenges posed by the introduction of three yearly non-domestic revaluations with effect from 1 April 2023; an associated change to the non-domestic appeals system scheduled to be implemented with effect from 1 January 2023; and further potential challenges posed by the introduction of the Elections Act 2022.

-We wish to acknowledge the significant efforts of all staff in contributing to the Board's operational performance, of budget managers and support staff whose financial stewardship contributed to the Board's financial position at 31 March 2021, and to everyone involved in the preparation of the Annual Accounts.
+We wish to acknowledge the significant efforts of all staff in contributing to the Board's operational performance, of budget managers and support staff whose financial stewardship contributed to the Board's financial position at 31 March 2022, and to everyone involved in the preparation of the Annual Accounts.